FZaKK/VecMark/baseline/README.md

   ```

+## 🔌 Notice

+The file paths for both test vector sets can be manually specified.

 <!--## ⚠️ Important Notice

 Due to equipment failure, the following scripts are currently temporarily unavailable and will be added to the repository soon: